vic-ma/howtodismantle.github.io/_posts/2025-01-04-Cracking-the-code-Part-II-Calling-functions-remotely.md

 mySession.headers.update({"Authorization": "Bearer " + accesstoken})
 {% endhighlight %}

-As some kind of additional exercise, we will now query some information with "/public-api/v1/box/functions" about what functions are available on our box.
-The response body will also contain all informations about the function and parameters.
-In this case we just list the names of the available functions.
+As an additional exercise, we will get the functions that are available on our box with the `/public-api/v1/box/functions` endpoint.
+The response body contains comprehensive information about the functions and their parameters.
+In our case, we only need the names of the available functions.

 {% highlight python %}